tkerby/flipperzero-firmware-wPlugins/README.md

 - Auto-detect cipher decoding
 - Add hash bruteforcing
 - Add Polybius square key support
-- Option to upload .txt file as input instead of always typing.
+- Option to upload .txt file / read NFC as input instead of always typing.

 ##
 Feel free to leave a Github issue / PR with a feature you'd like to see.